syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-action.md

 ### URI action

-URI action allows you to create a hyperlink that can open web page in a web browser.
+[PdfUriAction](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Interactive.PdfUriAction.html) allows you to create a hyperlink that can open web page in a web browser.

 {% tabs %}
 {% highlight c# %}